AdrienGuille/adrienguille.github.io/gnn_proposal.md

 # Machine Learning with Graph-Structured Data

 The course will start with a quick introduction to graph theory.
 The course will provide the needed theoretical tools (i.e. elements of statistical learning & computer science) to understand the foundations of modern techniques to learn from graph-structured data.

-This is a course I've given to M2 (CS and Physics) students at ENS Lyon.
+This is a course I give to CS and Physics M2 students @ ENS Lyon.

 ## Learning vector space representations of vertices
 - Distributional semantics